mokone-september/odin-recipes/README.md

 ### Project Description

-A portfolio site showcasing my skills, projects, and contact information.
+A portfolio site showcasing my skills and projects.

 The goal of this project is to solidify my understanding of: